Harriet Cornelia Mills: Biography

-Harriet C. Mills was born in Tokyo, where her parents were Presbyterian American missionaries, Wilson Mills and Cornelia Mills (née Seyle).
+Harriet C. Mills was born in Tokyo, where her parents were Presbyterian American missionaries, Wilson Plumer Mills and Cornelia Mills (née Seyle).
 She was taken to Hankou as an infant and attended American primary and secondary schools in Nanjing and Shanghai.
 Mills completed undergraduate Studies at Wellesley College and graduate studies at Columbia University, where she got a PhD degree in Chinese in 1963, with a thesis titled Lu Hsün: 1927–1936, the years on the left.

 In 1947, Mills went to China on a Fulbright Scholarship, studying and doing research on Lu Xun.
 She also assisted Dorothy Borg, who taught European history at Peking University, and taught classes herself.
 After the beginning of the Korean War, Mills and other US Americans tried to leave China but were denied exit visas.

 Mills was arrested in July 1951 at the same time as several other foreigners, including Antonio Riva, Ruichi Yamaguchi, W. Allyn and Adele Rickett.
 Chinese friends such as Wang Tieya later also faced repression because of associating with her.
 She was accused of possessing an illegal radio and being a spy.
 In October 1955, Mills was released via Hong Kong.
 After her release, she said in front of the press in Hong Kong that she had "engaged in activities against the Chinese people."
 She told reporters: "The communists have a perfect right to arrest me. … I confessed from the very day I was arrested."
 She said she had confessed passing on information to British and US diplomats, stressing repeatedly she had been "treated with the utmost consideration and courtesy" by her captors and that she had not been tortured.
 US officials said they could not say whether she had undergone "brainwashing treatment".
 The CIA indirectly assigned Bill Thetford to escort her back to the US and to debrief her.